-Appendix 6.1 LA1- Marchmont Farm site allocation

-Appendix 6.2 SEA and HRA screening report

-Appendix 6.3 How the Grovehill Neighbourhood Plan could benefit from Dacorum Borough Council's vision

-Appendix 6.4 Diary of events

-Appendix 6.5 Issues and Options analysis

-Appendix 6.6 Example of evolved policies
+Appendix 6.1 Site Allocation: LA1- Marchmont Farm Appendix 6.2 SEA and HRA screening report Appendix 6.3 How the Grovehill Neighbourhood Plan could benefit from Dacorum Borough Council's vision Appendix 6.4 How the Grovehill Future Neighbourhood Plan was prepared - Diary of events Appendix 6.5 Keys issues - 'Issues and Options' analysis Appendix 6.6 Grovehill Future Neighbourhood Plan policies - example of evolved policies

-6.1 LA1- Marchmont Farm site allocation
+The key development principle policy requirements that specifically affect LA1 Marchmont Farm in relation to the Core Strategy are set out in Table 1 and Site Allocations (DPD) - LA1 Marchmont Farm Table 2.

+Table 1 - Core Strategy principles

+Location LA1 reference Site location Marchmont Farm Proposals Around 300 new homes Extend Margaret Lloyd Park Principles A mix of two storey and three storey housing including around 40% affordable homes.
+A contribution must be made towards education and community facilities.
+The layout, design, density and landscaping must create a soft edge with the adjoining Green Belt boundary.
+New strategic landscaping to mitigate impact on new development on the Gade Valley and help ensure its separation from Piccotts End.
+Impact on the local road network mitigated through the promotion of sustainable travel options, including pedestrian links to the local centre.
+Delivery The proposal will be delivered as an allocation in the Site Allocations DPD where detailed planning requirements will be established

+Table 2 - Site Allocations DPD principles for LA1 - Marchmont Farm (amended February 2017), as set out below.

-Below is the Site Allocations Pre-Submission Written Statement incorporating the Focused Changes from the 2014 consultation.
-This document was submitted to the Planning Inspectorate in January 2016 for approval to adopt as part of Dacorum's Local Planning Framework and is therefore subject to change.
+At the time of writing the Site Allocations policy was awaiting the Inspectors examination report and approval from DBC to be adopted as part of the Council's planning framework and may be subject to change.
+Please see their website for the latest information.

-Policy LA1: Marchmont Farm, Hemel Hempstead

-Local Allocation 1 at Marchmont Farm as identified on the Policies Map will be released from the Green Belt and deliver the following:
+LA1 Marchmont Farm Local Allocation 1 at Marchmont Farm as identified on the Policies Map will be released from the Green Belt and deliver the following: • 300-350 homes a traveller site of 5 pitches an extension to Margaret Lloyd Park The provision of a locally equipped area of play (LEAP) and Inclusion of a sustainable drainage (SUDS) basin.
+The net capacity figures specified provide an estimate of expected capacity and should not be treated as maxima.
+Final dwelling capacities will be tested through the planning application process, where detailed schemes will be expected to demonstrate compliance with specified planning requirements and other relevant polices and guidance.

-- ❖ 300-350 homes;

-- a traveller site of 5 pitches;

-- an extension to Margaret Lloyd Park;

-- ❖ The provision of a locally equipped area of plan (LEAP), and

-- Inclusion of a sustainable drainage (SUDS) basin.

-The key development principles for the site are set out below.
-Further detail is in the site master plan.

-Marchmont Farm Vision

 The new part of Grovehill will be an attractive place in its own right.
 Its character and appearance will complement and enhance Grovehill.
 The development will be integrated with the rest of Grovehill through the use of the local centre and other shared services, facilities and open space.
 Pedestrian and cycle routes will permeate the neighbourhood.
 The new area will be an inclusive community, designed to be safe and secure.
 There will be a mix of homes, accommodating both smaller households and family homes.
 Development will be spacious and will allow views of the countryside in the Gade valley.
 Open space will permeate the neighbourhood, providing links between Margaret Lloyd Park, Howe Grove and the wider countryside.

-Key Development Principles

-The following principles will be used to guide the site master plan and assess the subsequent planning application:

-- Deliver a mix of housing including 40% affordable homes. - Provide for family homes and larger, more spacious properties within a range a provision. - Incorporate 5 pitches for gypsies and travellers at the site with good access to the primary road network.
+The following principles will be used to guide the site master plan and assess the subsequent planning application: Deliver a mix of housing including 40% affordable homes.
+Provide for family homes and larger, more spacious properties within a range of provision.
+Incorporate 5 pitches for gypsies and travellers at the site with good access to the primary road network.
 Limit buildings to two storeys, except where a higher element would create interest and focal points in the street scene and is appropriate in terms of topography and visual impact.

-- Enlarge Margaret Lloyd Park; Arrange the open space to ensure a pleasant, coherent and wildlife-friendly network linking to Hunting Gate Wood and Howe Grove. - Soften views of housing from the countryside by use of planting, by retaining appropriate hedges and by siting open space carefully.

-6.1 LA1- Marchmont Farm site allocation